FAQ

 Q: What areas does Paws Finding Peace cover?

-A: Dr. Atkins is licensed in Massachusetts and Connecticut.
+A: Our veterinarians are licensed in Massachusetts and Connecticut.
 This is our travel map, please visit the page entitled "at-home euthanasia" for more information regarding our service area and travel fees.
 If you live outside our travel area, you can search inhomepeteuthanasia.com to help find a mobile end-of-life veterinarian.

 Q: How much notice does Paws Finding Peace need?